 Understanding what inhibits motivation allows us to address these issues and create an environment that fosters and sustains motivation.

-2. Diving Deep into Motivation
+2. Diving Deeper into Motivation

 Now that we understand what motivation is and why it’s important, let’s dive deeper.
 We’ll explore some common misconceptions, look at different theories, review recent studies, and discuss the significance of motivation in various contexts.